charlagarcia/election-analysis/README.md

 - Data Source: election_results.csv
 - Software: Python 3.7.6, Visual Studio Code, 1.62.0

-## Summary
+## Election-Audit Results
 The analysis of the election show that:
 - There were 369,711 votes cast in the election.
+- The number of votes and percentages per county were as follows:
+    - Jefferson: 38,855 votes (10.5%)
+    - Denver: 306,055 votes (82.8%)
+    - Arapahoe: 24,801 (6.7%)
+- Denver County had the largest voter turnout with 305,055 votes overall.
 - The candidates were:
-    1. Charles Casper Stockham
+    - Charles Casper Stockham
-    2. Diana DeGette
+    - Diana DeGette
-    3. Raymon Anthony Doane
+    - Raymon Anthony Doane
 - The candidate results were:
-    1. Charles Casper Stockham recieved 23.0% of the vote and 85,213 votes.
+    - Charles Casper Stockham recieved 23.0% of the vote and 85,213 votes.
-    2. Diana DeGette received 73.8% of the vote and 272,892 votes.
+    - Diana DeGette received 73.8% of the vote and 272,892 votes.
-    3. Raymon Anthony Doane received 3.1% of the votes and 11,606 votes.
+    - Raymon Anthony Doane received 3.1% of the votes and 11,606 votes.
 - The winner of the election was:
-    Diana DeGette, who received 73.8% of the vote and 272,892 votes.
+    - Diana DeGette, who received 73.8% of the vote and 272,892 votes.

-## Challenge Overview

-## Challenge Summary
+## Election-Audit Summary
+This script can be modified for use in any election by changing simply changing the import files.
+Variables can be changed to correspond to new data, but the premise remains the same.